Python Requests: How to Send Network Request in Python

 You can now use the Response to see a lot of information about the results of your GET request.

 We can get the status code using the following code.

 The first bit of information that you can gather from Response is the status code.
 A status code informs you of the status of the request.

 For example, a 200 OK status means that your request was successful, whereas a 404 NOT FOUND status means that the resource you were looking for was not found.
-There are many other possible status codes as well, to give you specific insights into what happened with your request.
+In addition, there are many other possible status codes to give you specific insights into what happened with your request.